flenniken/statictea/docs/parseCmdLine.md

 # parseCmdLine.nim

-Parse a template command line.
-We have two types of command lines, CmdLine and CommandLine.
+Parse a StaticTea language command line.

-* CmdLine -- is a command line in a StaticTea template.
-* CommandLine -- is a line at a terminal for system commands.

 * [parseCmdLine.nim](../src/parseCmdLine.nim) &mdash; Nim source code.
 # Index

 * type: [LineParts](#lineparts) &mdash; LineParts holds parsed components of a line.
+* [getCodeLength](#getcodelength) &mdash; Return the length of the code in the line.
 * [parseCmdLine](#parsecmdline) &mdash; Parse the line and return its parts when it is a command.

 # LineParts